divyanshsaini1805/FindYourBank/README.md

 # FindYourBank

+### Groww Intern Submission
-### Built tha app using Reactjs using libraries like React-Table, Axios and React-router-dom.
+## Built tha app with Reactjs using libraries like React-Table, Axios and React-router-dom.